 Where can I find more information?

 You can browse this website specifically for parks with holiday cottages in the area you are intending to visit.
-There are over 400 such parks in total, so just return to the home page and click on the cottage search to begin.
+There are over 150 such parks in total, so just click on the cottage search to begin.